alexandrezlima/documentations/docs/lockon.md

 # Lock-on Targeting System V4

 ## Introduction
-This project has been mainly influenced by souls series, specially Bloodborne.
+This project was influenced by the Souls series, especially Bloodborne.

 <div class="grid" markdown>